 Draw, erase, add a link, drag and drop symbols, edit text, and more.
 Any changes you make while in the viewer have full undo and redo support, no matter what page you are viewing.

-And any changes you make are automatically saved, so you never lose your work.
+And any changes you make are automatically saved, so you never have to worry about losing your work.

 How can I transfer all of my music and collections to another device?